laravel/docs/filesystem.md

 #### Delete A Directory

-Finally, the `deleteDirectory` may be used to remove a directory and all of its files:
+Finally, the `deleteDirectory` method may be used to remove a directory and all of its files:

     Storage::deleteDirectory($directory);